 5. Be a role model

-One of the best ways we influence is by our own actions.
-Who we are speaks much more loudly than what we say.
+One of the best ways we influence others is through our actions.
+Who we are, speaks much more loudly than what we say.
 Don’t think that people aren’t watching you.
 They are.
 And they’re registering everything about you consciously and unconsciously.
 We automatically emulate our role models.
 And we’re ALL role models to someone so let’s be good ones.

 6. Share yourself

 Too often, we miss the value of sharing our failings.
 We don’t want to be vulnerable, so we hold back.
 In doing so, we deprive others of our experience, our learning, and our humanity.
 When you share from your own experience — especially your failures — you increase empathy, you’re more approachable, and you increase your relatability to others.